Skip to content

 Sgurr a' Choire-bheithe — common questions

-How hard is Sgurr a' Choire-bheithe?
+How difficult is Sgurr a' Choire-bheithe?

-When is the best time to climb Sgurr a' Choire-bheithe?
+When should I climb Sgurr a' Choire-bheithe?

 The standard good-weather months for Sgurr a' Choire-bheithe are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.